agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image23.png" width="500">

-<br/>**Glover-Kapfer P, Soto‐Navarro CA, Wearn OR.
-Camera‐trapping version 3.0: current constraints and future priorities for development.
+<br/>**Glover-Kapfer P, Soto-Navarro CA, Wearn OR.
+Camera-trapping version 3.0: current constraints and future priorities for development.
 Remote Sensing in Ecology and Conservation.
 2019 Sep;5(3):209-23.**

 Not specifically focused on machine learning, but an excellent global survey (258 researchers) on the use of camera traps, with a nod toward a "camera trap 3.0" vision that includes some degree of automation.
 If you're wondering after reading the title what "camera trap 2.0" was, they use that to refer to the curret, digital generation of camera traps.
 In many ways this paper is a great reminder to computer vision folks that as important as machine learning is, there are 1000 other things that ecologists think about when they think about advances in camera trap technology, including durability, theft prevention, and connectivity.